 Get those cozy October vibes into all your drinks.
 And maybe make a batch of Easy Iced Pumpkin Spice Cookies to have with your pumpkin spice coffee!

-🔪 How to make your own Pumpkin Spice Coffee Syrup
+🔪 How to make homemade Pumpkin Spice Syrup

 Step 1: Combine the sugar and water.

 Whisk together sugar and water in a saucepan on the stove.
-Bring this to a boil.
+Bring to a boil.

 Step 2: Add the spices.